-145 The FTC interim staff report cites analyses based on these data.
-See, e.g., FTC Interim Report (2024), footnotes 52 and 232 (citing José R. Guardado, "Competition in Commercial PBM Markets and Vertical Integration of Health Insurers with PBMs: 2023 Update," American Medical Association (2023): 1-26).
+&lt;sup>145 The FTC staff cites analyses based on these data.
+See, e.g., FTC First Interim Report (2024), footnotes 52 and 232 (citing José R. Guardado, "Competition in Commercial PBM Markets and Vertical Integration of Health Insurers with PBMs: 2023 Update," American Medical Association (2023): 1-26).
 When the aforementioned paper was published, the Managed Market Surveyor data was provided by the Decision Resources Group (DRG).
 DRG is now known as Clarivate.